-Reason: To minimise disturbance to otter, a European Protected Species, and to comply with protected species legislation.
+Reason: To minimise adverse effects on otter, a European Protected Species, and to comply with European Protected Species legislation.

-08. No development shall commence (including demolition, ground preparation, tree/shrub works, construction, or any other works) during March to August (inclusive), or (if during these months) until a pre-start walkover of the site and inspection of the existing buildings, structures and vegetation has been completed by a suitably experienced (and licensed) ecologist, to identify signs of breeding birds and until an appropriate Breeding Bird Protection Plan has been submitted to and approved, in writing, by the Planning Authority.
+08. No development shall (re)commence (including demolition, ground preparation, tree/shrub works, construction, or any other works) during March to August (inclusive), or (if during these months) until a pre-start walkover of the site and inspection of the existing buildings, structures and vegetation shall be completed by a suitably experienced (and licensed) ecologist, to identify signs of breeding birds and until an appropriate Breeding Bird Protection Plan has been submitted to and approved.
+In writing, by the Planning Authority.
 Thereafter, the development shall be carried out wholly in accordance with the approved Breeding Bird Protection Plan.

-Reason: To avoid adverse effects on breeding birds, to meet the requirements of Policy 9C - Wider Biodiversity and Geodiversity of the Orkney Local Development Plan 2017, and to comply with protected species legislation
+Reason: To avoid adverse effects on breeding birds, to meet the requirements of Policy 9C - Wider Biodiversity and Geodiversity of the Orkney Local Development Plan 2017, and to comply with protected species legislation.